The-Software-Gorilla/tdd-by-example/java/ch01/README.md

 as the concepts of TDD that each chapter introduces are more important than the implementation.

 ### A note about TODO comments in the code
-JetBrains Rider has a TODO window that shows all the TODO comments in the code and I use it extensively in real world code.
+JetBrains IntelliJ has a TODO window that shows all the TODO comments in the code and I use it extensively in real world code.
 I normally delete the TODO comments when I finish the task, but in this case I have left them in to show the progression of the chapter and I have marked them as "- DONE" when they are completed.